Akoldah Gak

-Akoldah Gak (born 12 July 2002) is an Australian professional basketball player for the Capital City Go-Go of the NBA G League.
+Akoldah Gak (born 12 July 2002) is an Australian college basketball player for the Oklahoma Sooners of the Southeastern Conference (SEC).

 Early life

 Gak was born in Sydney, New South Wales, to parents who had fled South Sudan and moved to Australia.
-He attended St Dominic's College in Sydney.
+He attended St Dominic's College in Sydney, and played junior representative basketball for Penrith.
 Gak received a scholarship to attend Blair Academy in the United States in 2018 through a basketball pipeline that was established by professional basketball player and Blair alumni, Luol Deng.

+College career

+On April 27, 2026, Gak committed to play college basketball for the Oklahoma Sooners.

 Professional career

 On 12 October 2020, Gak signed a three-year deal with the Illawarra Hawks of the National Basketball League (NBL).
 He was rostered as a development player during the 2020–21 NBL season before he became a contracted player for the remainder of his tenure.
 Gak's family chose for him to develop in Australia due to the global uncertainty from the COVID-19 pandemic; Hawks head coach Brian Goorjian considered the assignment of a National Basketball Association (NBA) prospect to his team as a "real compliment".
 Gak received limited playing time during his three seasons with the Hawks.

 In the 2022 off-season, Gak played for the Chicago Bulls in the NBA Summer League and had a one-game stint with the Illawarra Hawks in the NBL1 East.
 In the 2023 off-season, he played for the Southern Districts Spartans in the NBL1 North.

 On 10 April 2023, Gak signed a two-year deal with the Cairns Taipans.

 Gak joined the West Adelaide Bearcats of the NBL1 Central for the 2024 season.
 He was named the NBL1 Central U23 Player of the Year.

 On 4 December 2024, Gak was ruled out for a month with a knee injury.

 On 2 March 2025, Gak signed with the Mexico City Capitanes of the NBA G League.
 He joined the Washington Wizards for the 2025 NBA Summer League, and was subsequently invited to their training camp.
 He was then added to the Wizards' G League affiliate, the Capital City Go-Go.